ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *Strategy without tactics is the slowest route to victory.
-Tactics without strategy is the noise before defeat.*
+💬 *The constant assertion of belief is an indication of fear.*

-— **Sun Tzu**
+— **Jiddu Krishnamurti**

-Updated at: 2025-11-18T01:03:08Z
+Updated at: 2025-11-19T01:03:29Z